Verizon enables private IP network connectivity

 They can integrate pre-provisioned Verizon Private IP bandwidth via ECX Fabric, while eliminating the need for dedicated physical connectivity.
 The result is to make secure colocation and interconnection faster and easier for customers to implement, often at a significantly lower cost.

 Verizon vice president of product management and development, Vickie Lonker, explains that SDI is an addition to the company’s services that can deliver performance at the edge.

-“Think about how many devices are connected to data centres, the amount of data generated, and then multiply that when 5G becomes ubiquitous.
+“Think about how many devices are connected to data centers, the amount of data generated, and then multiply that when 5G becomes ubiquitous.
 Enabling enterprises to virtually connect to Verizon’s private IP services by coupling our technology with the proven ECX Fabric makes it easy to provision and manage data-intensive network traffic in real time, lifting a key barrier to digital transformation,” says Lonker.

 According to Verizon, SDI was designed to address challenges associated with connecting customer networks to colocation data centers.